dg5lp/FT8-Helper-2.0/README.md

     Only Wanted (according to wanted lists)
     Exclude stations, präfixes and DXCC-entities according to exclude lists Keep-Even/Odd cycle for 6m DX-ing
+    Opens the QRZ.com page of the QSO partner station

 Band-Hopping